Ascendus/ArduinoBlinker/README.md

 ```
 as well as the LED blinking.

+## Contributing
+If you find any issues, security vulnerabilities or a have featureq requests, you can open a new [issue](https://github.com/Ascendus/ArduinoBlinker/issues/new/choose).
+If you'd like to contribute, create a [fork](https://github.com/Ascendus/ArduinoBlinker/fork), apply your changes and then open a [pull request](https://github.com/Ascendus/ArduinoBlinker/compare).

 ## Help
-Need help or want to contribute?
+Need help?
 Feel free to contact me on Discord (Ascendus#6316) or via email (ascendus.dev@gmail.com).

 ## License
 This project is licensed under the [CC0 1.0 Universal License.](LICENSE)